tendermint/tendermint/docs/rfc/rfc-019-config-version.md

 3. **Clearly signal intent.** When adding temporary or experimental settings, they should be clearly named and documented as such.
-Use long names and suggestive prefixes (e.g., `experimental-*`) so that they stand out when reading the file or printed in logs.
+Use long names and suggestive prefixes (e.g., `experimental-*`) so that they stand out when read in the config file or printed in logs.

    Relatedly, using temporary or experimental settings should cause the software to emit diagnostic logs at runtime.
 These log messages should be